asafshtrul/UnionFind-Maze/README.md

 # UnionFind-Maze
-a project for decomposing maze images to connected components
+a project for decomposing maze images to connected components using the union-find data structure